jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Initial Research Into SOLR - What To Do And Reckon With.md

 # Initial Research Into SOLR :: What To Do And Reckon With

 We forget about Lucene.NET.
 We'll have to "re-invent the wheel" using SOLR instead.
+Also check [[Full Text Search Engines]] and [[Full-Text Search Engines]]

 ## (Expected) Benefits